More than 20 million households risk losing utility services

-NEW YORK (NewsNation) — The rising costs of living and the impact inflation have left millions of households across the U.S. with outstanding utility bills — an issue that could get worse as power shutoffs are on the horizon and cooler weather looms.
+NEW YORK (NewsNation) — The rising cost of living and the impact of inflation have left millions of households across the U.S. with outstanding utility bills — an issue that could get worse with power shutoffs on the horizon and cooler weather looming.

 The National Energy Assistance Directors Association, which collects national data on energy assistance programs, says 1 in 6, or more than 20 million households, are behind on their power bills.

-Across the country, millions more are more than 60 days behind and in danger of losing their service as the bill is coming due.
+Across the country, millions more are over 60 days behind and in danger of losing their service as the bill is coming due.

 In New Orleans, some residents carry four-figure utility bills.
 On Saturday, Entergy New Orleans hosted its first energy fair to learn more about payment options, energy-efficient education, electric vehicles and hurricane preparedness.